Heki-coder/hekisonic/README.md

 I created an ultrasonic library.
 I will explain in the following text how you can use it.

-To select pins: Hekisonic(int echoPin, int triggerPin);
+To create an instance and select the pins: Hekisonic(int echoPin, int triggerPin);

 To set the temperature (default is 20°C): set_temperature(int t);